thedhruvdhiman/agile-auto-assignment/readme.md

 It searches for a keyword (like "AI" or "Cats") and saves all the links it finds into a CSV file in the `report` folder.
 It also checks if the link is already there so it doesn't save it twice!

+At the end user will be send a discord message pointing to the link of the workflow run with the generated report!

 ## How to run it on your computer

 1. Make sure you have Node.js installed.
 "I think any version is fine"